MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/ifs/offloaded-data-transfers.md

 ### Testing

-To check the supported features of the stack, there is an updated command within the fltmc utility.
-Run **fltmc instances –v \[volume\]:** as an elevated user, and check the *SprtFtrs* column.
-If the *SprtFtrs* value for a filter is set to 0, it implies that the filter is blocking offload on this volume.
-If the *SprtFtrs* field is set to 3, both offload operations are supported.
+To check a filter's supported features of the stack, use the fltmc utility.
+Run **fltmc instances –v \[volume\]:** as an elevated user, and check the *SprtFtrs* column:

+* If the *SprtFtrs* value is 0x00, it implies that the filter is blocking offload on this volume.
+If *SprtFtrs* is set to 0x03, both offload operations are supported.

 ### Checking Feature Support in IRP Processing